Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Introduction

 Following a stroke, individuals often experience mobility and balance impairments due to loss of independent joint control and strength deficits in the lower extremities \cite{arene2009understanding,sanchez2017lower}.
 During physical rehabilitation, gait recovery is a major focus for these individuals, given the importance of ambulation in activities of daily living at home and in the community \cite{rudberg2021stroke}.
 Current interventions primarily focus on high-intensity gait training administered by physical therapists \cite{belda2011rehabilitation}.
 In these sessions, therapists provide hands-on support and corrections to the limbs of the patient during overground or treadmill walking.

-However, this approach requires substantial physical effort from the therapist, which can lead to work-related injuries over time \cite{mccrory2014work}.
-Additionally, because therapists must use their hands to guide and correct the patient's movements, they are limited in their ability to provide full-body cues and assessments, potentially reducing the sense of embodiment and engagement during gait therapy.
-Moreover, one therapist can only physically interact with a patient at a few contact points simultaneously; as a result, the therapist's guidance is often isolated to a single aspect of the patient's gait (e.g., limb advancement).
+This approach requires substantial physical effort from the therapist, however, which can lead to work-related injuries over time \cite{mccrory2014work}.
+Additionally, because therapists must use their hands to guide and correct the patient's movements, they are limited in their ability to provide full-body cues and assessments, potentially reducing their ability to apply timely corrective forces and maintain engagement during gait therapy.
+Moreover, one therapist can only physically interact with a patient at a few contact points simultaneously; as a result, the therapist's guidance is often isolated to a single aspect of the patient's gait, such as limb advancement.
 For this reason, the combined effort of multiple therapists is required for complex functional training involving the coordination of multiple joints, particularly in the early stages of rehabilitation \cite{stephan2021mobility}.

 Emerging technologies, such as lower-limb exoskeletons, have been developed to address some of these challenges in gait training by enabling intensive multi-joint rehabilitation.
 These solutions can provide assistance or resistance to the patient at multiple contact points, reduce the number of therapists required during therapy, and decrease the therapist's effort by sustaining the patient's weight, while also providing objective measures of gait performance~\cite{belda2011rehabilitation, moeller2023use, gassert2018rehabilitation}.
 Among the various exoskeleton control strategies for gait restoration, the most common approaches include assist-as-needed and error augmentation techniques.
 The assist-as-needed method offers adjustable support levels tailored to the patient's ability, guiding the patient's limbs to follow predefined joint trajectories.
 This approach is especially beneficial for severely impaired patients in the early stages of rehabilitation, as it can encourage (re)learning of asymptomatic walking patterns~\cite{hobbs2020review, baud2021review, belda2011rehabilitation}.
 Conversely, error augmentation deliberately introduces errors or resistance during training, making it better suited for higher-functioning patients.
 By increasing awareness of gait deviations, this approach encourages adaptation and self-correction~\cite{marchal2019haptic, Marchal-Crespo2009}.